kiranmayeej9305/InvestStocks/docs/README.md

-# InvestStocks Documentation
+# InvestSentry Documentation

-Welcome to the InvestStocks comprehensive documentation!
+Welcome to the InvestSentry comprehensive documentation!

 ## Quick Start